cpanel/elevate/docs-website-src/content/_index.md

 layout: single
 ---

-# Welcome to the cPanel ELevate Project.
+# Welcome to the cPanel ELevate Project!

 ## Goal